GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Description

-Create a Linux VM and make sure that NGINX is installed and configured to server HTTP requests.
+Create a new Linux VM and make sure that NGINX is installed and configured to serve HTTP requests.

 ### Success Criteria